Updated on: 2/18/2019

 "A lot of people don't stop," Leon England, a resident familiar with the area, said of the intersection.
 Another resident told reporters, “People just speed.
 There are semis up and down this road where there’s not supposed to be.”

-Highline isn’t the only local high school to experience traffic safety problems in or near school grounds.
+Highline isn’t the only local high school to experience pedestrian safety problems in or near school grounds.
 Schools all across the Puget Sound region have experienced problems with drivers speeding in school zones, ignoring traffic signals and crosswalks, attempting to illegally pass school buses, and making other dangerous moves on the road.

 Pedestrian safety should always be an important priority—but it’s particularly vital in school zones, which see high volumes of foot traffic.
 Many of the pedestrians in school zones are young children; they’re often prone to behavior such as darting into the street, and they may be difficult for drivers in certain vehicles that are high off the ground to see.
 In cases like Friday’s incident, even when school isn’t in session, people may be headed into or out of a school building for after-school activities such as sports events, plays, and night classes.